suixinsuo/olympus-protocol/docs/redeem.md

 ### Introduction

 Redeem (aka, withdraw in the code) is the action that completes the loop of investment in the derivative.
-The investors will invest ETH in exchange of the derivative token, and once the derivative owner has handle it to make the price rise, the investor will be ready to redeem his tokens and get his ETH back with benefits (hopefully).
+The investors will invest ETH in exchange for the derivative token, and once the derivative owner has handled it to make the price rise, the investor will be ready to redeem his tokens and get his ETH back with benefits (hopefully).

-Redeem is separated in two different parts:
+Redeem is separated into two different parts:

 - First, the users will request redeem
-- Second the fund will redeem all the users at the same time.
+- Second, the fund will redeem all the users at the same time.

 ```javascript
  function requestWithdraw(uint amount)